mattlockyer/near-mpc-kdf/README.md

 ## Concept Overview

-1. Using Rust project (or some JS/TS in the future) a client generates an Ethereum private key, address and sig `v` value (for ECDSA recovery).
+1. Using Rust project (or some JS/TS in the future) a client generates an Ethereum public key, address and sig `v` value (for ECDSA recovery).
 2. The client builds an Ethereum TX client side (Chain ID matters).
 3. The client calls `sign` with their near account.
 4. An indexer picks up the `response` transaction.
 The response contains the `big_r` and `s` values for the Ethereum TX.
-5. The client can build a signed and RLP encoded Ethereum TX with `v`, `r`, `s`, and broadcast it to an Ethereum network.
+5. The client can build a signed Ethereum TX with `v`, `r`, `s`, and broadcast it to an Ethereum network.

 ## Instructions
 *Steps 1 and 2 are already done for the current testnet contract, but this contract and your NEAR network may differ*